-Our future growth depends on our ability to expand relationships with existing customers, establish new customer relationships and obtain new time charter contracts for existing vessels and for additional newbuild LNG carriers and/or FSRUs, for which we will face substantial competition from established companies with significant resources, as well as potential new entrants.
+Our future growth depends on our ability to expand relationships with existing customers, establish new customer relationships and obtain new time charter contracts for existing vessels and for additional newbuild LNG carriers and/or FSRUs, for which we will face substantial competition from established companies with significant resources, as well as recent and potential new entrants.

 One of our principal objectives is to enter into multi-year, fixed-rate charters for our open on-the-water vessels and for potential additional newbuild vessels.
-We are seeking to enter into time charter contracts for the GasLog Singapore, the GasLog Chelsea, the GasLog Savannah and the GasLog Saratoga which currently operate in the spot market through the Cool Pool and the GasLog Skagen, which will operate in the Cool Pool from September 2018.
-We will also seek to enter into new time charter contracts upon the expiration or early termination of our existing charter arrangements, including in respect of the GasLog Shanghai, the GasLog Santiago, the GasLog Sydney, the Methane Jane Elizabeth and the Methane Alison Victoria, all of which are owned by GasLog Partners, and the GasLog Salem.
-In addition, we are seeking to enter into time charter contracts for the newbuild LNG carriers and for newbuild or converted FSRUs, including for Hull No. 2212.
-The process of obtaining long-term, fixed rate charters for LNG carriers is highly competitive and generally involves an intensive screening process by potential new customers and the submission of competitive bids, all of which can often extend for several months.
-We believe LNG carrier time charters are awarded based upon a variety of factors relating to the ship and the ship operator, including:
+We are seeking to enter into time charter contracts for some or all of the GasLog Singapore, the GasLog Chelsea, the GasLog Savannah, the GasLog Salem, the GasLog Skagen and the GasLog Partners' vessel, the GasLog Shanghai, all of which currently operate in the spot market through the Cool Pool.
+We will also seek to enter into new time charter contracts upon the expiration or early termination of our existing charter arrangements, including in respect of the Methane Rita Andrea or the Methane Jane Elizabeth, the Methane Shirley Elisabeth, the Methane Heather Sally, the Methane Alison Victoria and the GasLog Sydney, all of which are owned by GasLog Partners, and the GasLog Saratoga and the Methane Lydon Volney.
+In addition, we are seeking to enter into time charter contracts for newbuild LNG carriers and for newbuild or converted FSRUs, including for Hull Nos.
+2212 and 2274.
+The process of obtaining multi-year, fixed rate charters for LNG carriers is highly competitive and generally involves an intensive screening process by potential new customers and the submission of competitive bids, all of which can often extend for several months.
+We believe that LNG carrier time charters are awarded based upon a variety of factors relating to the ship and the ship operator, including:

-- size, age, technical specifications and condition of the ship; - efficiency of ship operation; - LNG shipping experience and quality of ship operations; - shipping industry relationships and reputation for customer service; - technical ability and reputation for operation of highly specialized ships; - quality and experience of officers and crew; - safety record; - the ability to finance ships at competitive rates and financial stability generally; - relationships with shipyards and the ability to get suitable berths; - construction management experience, including the ability to obtain on-time delivery of new ships according to customer specifications; and - competitiveness of the bid in terms of overall price.
+- size, age, technical specifications and condition of the ship; - efficiency of ship operation; - LNG shipping experience and quality of ship operations; - shipping industry relationships and reputation for customer service; - technical ability and reputation for operation of highly specialized ships; - quality and experience of officers and crew; - · safety record; - the ability to finance ships at competitive rates and financial stability generally; - relationships with shipyards and the ability to get suitable berths; - construction management experience, including the ability to obtain on-time delivery of new ships according to customer specifications; and - competitiveness of the bid in terms of overall price.

 We expect substantial competition from a number of experienced companies.
 Competitors may include other independent ship owners, state-sponsored entities and major energy companies that own and operate LNG carriers, all of whom may compete with independent owners by using their own fleets to carry LNG for third parties.
 Some of these competitors have significantly greater financial resources and larger fleets than we have, and some have particular relationships that may provide them with competitive advantages.
 A number of marine transportation companies-including companies with strong reputations and extensive resources and experience-have entered the LNG transportation market in recent years and there are other ship owners and managers who may also attempt to participate in the LNG market in the future.
 This increased competition may cause greater price competition for time charters.
 As a result, we may be unable to expand our relationships with existing customers or to obtain new customers on a profitable basis, which could have a material adverse effect on our business, financial condition, results of operations and cash flows, including cash available for dividends to our shareholders.
-We may not be successful in executing any future growth plans, and we may incur significant expenses and losses in connection with such growth efforts.
+We may not be successful in executing our future growth plans, and we may incur significant expenses and losses in connection with such growth efforts.